 Bargain signings are a great way to improve the level of your team for cheap, and they’re pretty useful for making a profit down the line too.

-Some of the best wonderkids in FM23 are bargains, but there are levels to what is considered a bargain in this game.
+If you have a look at the best wonderkids in FM23, you’ll find some bargains there.
+But, there are levels to what is considered a bargain in this game.